playarising/arising/docs/gadgets/Gold.md

 ## Gold

-This contract is an instance of {BaseFungibleItem} to serve as the main currency of the whole internal ecosystem.
+This contract is an instance of [BaseFungibleItem](/docs/base/BaseFungibleItem.md) to serve as the main currency of the whole internal ecosystem.

 ### constructor